Hel1umJ/PfahlOrchard-BerryFarm/README.md

     Apples:

-    Blueberries: We have over 1200 blueberry bushes and counting.
-We have a relatively even split of Elliot, Duke, and Bluecrop berries.
+    Blueberries: We have over 1200 blueberry bushes and counting across 3 acres with a relatively even split of Elliot, Duke, and Bluecrop berries.

+    Blackberries: We are still planting!
+(Planned variety: Chester)

     Strawberries: We are still planting!
-(Upcoming Junebearing and Everbearing plots)
+(Plots of Junebearing and Everbearing upcoming)

-    Blackberries: We are still planting!
-(Upcoming Chester)